This weekend we are going to focus on the kitchen clutter and find out how to have a clutter-free kitchen quickly.

 - Place the utensils back in the drawers with similar items (cooking utensils together, eating utensils together, etc.)

-- Sort though the kitchen linens and cloths and toss any that are dingy and gross; place them back in the drawer neatly
+- Sort through the kitchen linens and cloths and toss any that are dingy and gross; place them back in the drawer neatly

 - Clear everything off the counter tops